volitank/nala/docs/nala.8.md

 	*\-a, \--all-versions* will print information about each version that is currently in the cache.

 **search**
-: > all packages in the cache with a regex string.
+: > **search** all packages in the cache with a regex string.
 By default searches package names, source names, and descriptions.

 	*\-n, \--names* will search only package names.
 This is much faster than searching everything.